 The open road is a beautiful place where you can make friends that you’d otherwise never meet and have adventures that will change your life.
 But, there are also extreme dangers to traveling with strangers on highways and back roads.
 No matter how trustworthy or well-intentioned a driver might seem, its nearly impossible to tell if he or she is actually a predator or murderer, preying upon innocent hitchhikers.

-Ben Rhoades is a trucker who once allegedly admitted that he had been "torturing women for 15 years as he crisscrossed America by highway."
-The sadistic trucker kept a briefcase full of alligator clips, leashes, handcuffs, whips and dildos, and he wasn't caught until one Arizona state trooper decided to chat with Rhoades, who had parked his big rig a little too close to the shoulder of Interstate 40.
+Ben Rhoades is a trucker who allegedly admitted that he had been "torturing women for 15 years as he crisscrossed America by highway."
+The sadistic trucker kept a briefcase full of alligator clips, leashes, handcuffs, whips and dildos.
+He was caught when an Arizona state trooper decided to chat with Rhoades, who had parked his big rig dangerously close to the shoulder of Interstate 40.

-On May 19, 1977 Colleen Stan decided to hitchhike 400 miles from Eugene, OR to surprise her friend in Westwood, CA for her birthday.
-She was less than 100 miles away from her destination when she had the bad luck of running into Cameron Hooker, a 23-year-old lumber mill worker.
+On May 19, 1977, 20-year-old Colleen Stan decided to hitchhike 400 miles from Eugene, OR to surprise her friend in Westwood, CA for her birthday.
+She was less than 100 miles away from her destination when she had the misfortune of running into Cameron Hooker, a 23-year-old lumber mill worker.
 Hooker was traveling with his wife and baby when he picked up Stan and forced her to be a sex slave in their home for seven years.

 During that time Stan slept in a box under the couple’s waterbed, and was repeatedly raped and tortured.
 Stan wasn't freed until 1984 when Hooker's wife helped her escape and get to a bus stop.
 At his trial, Hooker was sentenced to 104 years in prison.